No one is born knowing all the secrets to great barbecue.

 If you’re not already familiar with him, Ray “Dr. BBQ” Lampie is one of the most well-liked and well-known experts in the barbecue world.
 Starting as an award-winning competitor, Dr. BBQ has taught his own barbecue school, started the Dr BBQ restaurant, and, written another award-winning cookbook, Dr. BBQ’s Big-Time Barbecue Cookbook.

 With plenty of recipes to get you going, Slow Fire is well-written and straight forward without limiting you to beginner-level meals.
-It’s also designed for anyone from stove-top smokers to vertical, offset, electric, pellet and ceramic.
+It’s also designed for any type of smoker from stove-top to vertical, offset, electric, pellet and the good old kamado.

 Written by Peter Jautaikis, self-proclaimed wood pellet smoker-grill aficionado, this book dives straight in to the hows, whats and whys or this specific type of smoking.
 This means that you get all the extras more general barbecue books may have missed including learning about every part of a pellet smoker, the different types of heat controllers, how to select and store pellets, and, testing for hot spots on your grill.